Loading...

 Instead of reinventing the wheel, Concordia uses SQL to query and modify databases and files.
 Even JSON and INI files can be queried with SQL.

-Imagine a solution in which you can write software requirements using an Agile-style, restricted natural language and it automatically generates for you using effective testing techniques such as , , and and it can also use test data from .
+Imagine a solution in which you can write software requirements using an Agile-style, restricted natural language and it automatically generates functional test scripts for you using effective testing techniques such as equivalence partitioning, boundary-value analysis, random testing and combinatorial testing and it can also use test data from databases and files.
 Well, that's Concordia.
 Its solution is composed by a metalanguage and a compiler.

-With Concordia, you can write both and requirements, although it produces only functional test cases.
-Because it adopts -style declarations, you don't have to write it so formally (like usually do) and you can use plain text - which is easy to evolve with your codebase.
+With Concordia, you can write both functional and non-functional requirements, although it produces only functional test cases.
+Because it adopts Agile-style declarations, you don't have to write it so formally (like Use Cases usually do) and you can use plain text - which is easy to evolve with your codebase.

-We invite you to and see how it is easy to understand.
-It is currently available in English (en
+We invite you to take a look at the language and see how it is easy to understand.
+It is currently available in English (en) and Portuguese (pt).

-Concordia compiler mix techniques with and to understand declarations in Concordia Language - which uses restricted natural language.
-After detecting declarations, it infers test scenarios, test data, and test oracles to generate test cases in a framework-independent format (see the ).
+Concordia compiler mix compiler techniques with machine learning and natural language processing to understand declarations in Concordia Language - which uses restricted natural language.
+After detecting declarations, it infers test scenarios, test data, and test oracles to generate test cases in a framework-independent format (see the produced test cases).
 Finally, it uses a plug-in created for a specific testing framework to generate test scripts (that is, source code), execute them and read their results.
 You don't need to write code.
 And the compiler checks your declarations for logic errors and other possible problems.

-Follow the to see it in action! 😉
+Follow the Quick Start to see it in action! 😉

 Concordia compiler uses plug-ins to transform Abstract Test Cases (ATS) into test scripts - that is, into source code.
 Every plug-in can be implemented to generate source code for a specific programming language and testing framework - in Java, Python, Go, PHP or whatever the language you prefer.
 The generated source code is not tied to JavaScript or TypeScript.